 RAS MOSHE (formally known as Ted Burnett III) was born March 22, 1968 in Brooklyn NY.
 He studied music in public school and with his father.
 His grandfather-Theodore Burnett I ("Barnett" for professional reasons) played tenor and alto saxophones in the bands of Earl Bostic, Lucky Millender, Jimmy Mundy, Don Redman and many others after arriving in the U.S. from Jamaica.
 He also led small group combos with Shadow Wilson for many years.
 Although Ras is trained in earlier forms of "jazz", his preferred mode of improvisation is in the later or "free" developments of the music.
 Ras has also been writing and reciting poetry since childhood.
 He believes in the positive effect the new music will have on social and personal change.
 He has learned from Billy Bang and William Parker and played with William Hooker, Kali Z. Fasteau, Dafna Naphtali, Dom Minasi, Lou Grassi, Jackson Krall, Matana Roberts, Butch Morris, Kyoko Kitamura, Steve Swell, Matt Lavelle, Marc Edwards, Raphe Malik, Burton Greene, Roy Campbell, Daniel Carter, Sabir Mateen, Saco Yasuma and other original artists.

-ALTHEA SULLYCOLE joined her father’s Ensemble as a vocalist in the spring of 2009.
-SullyCole debuted on the professional stage at an early age, appearing as a solo vocalist in Fred Ho’s opera “Warrior Sisters” at Aaron Davis Hall in New York in May, 1995.
+ALTHEA SULLYCOLE debuted on the professional music stage at an early age, appearing as a solo vocalist in Fred Ho’s opera “Warrior Sisters” at Aaron Davis Hall in New York in May, 1995.
+She joined her father’s Ensemble as a vocalist in the spring of 2009.

 Untempered Ensemble Discography

 “Proverbs for Sam,” Boxholder Records, March, 2008.